-Richard Sparks is Professor of Criminology at the University of Edinburgh.
+Richard Sparks, a founding co-director of SCCJR, is Professor of Criminology at the University of Edinburgh.
 He was formerly Professor of Criminology at Keele University and in his early career also worked at the Open University and the University of Cambridge.
-His main research interests lie in the sociology of punishment (especially imprisonment); penal politics; and public responses to crime and punishment.
-Recent research...
+His main research interests lie in the sociology of punishment (especially imprisonment); penal politics; and public responses to crime...

 Research shows growing support for changes to the use of electronic monitoring tagging in Scotland